pymupdf/PyMuPDF/docs/page.rst

    .. method:: addTextAnnot(point, text, icon="Note")

       PDF only: Add a comment icon ("sticky note") with accompanying text.
+Only the icon is visible, the accompanying text is hidden and can be visualized by many PDF viewers by hovering the mouse over the symbol.

       :arg point_like point: the top left point of a 20 x 20 rectangle containing the MuPDF-provided "note" icon.